 - For a company with limited TPM experience and/or support (whether through internal staff or external consultants) the best choice is usually the Easiest to Improve equipment.

 - For a company with moderate or strong TPM experience and/or support (whether through internal staff or external consultants) the best choice is almost always the Constraint/Bottleneck equipment.
-The key is to minimize potential risk by building temporary stock and otherwise ensuring that unanticipated down time can be tolerated.
+The key is to minimize potential risk by building temporary stock and otherwise ensuring that unanticipated stop time can be tolerated.

 - Teams often gravitate to selecting the Most Problematic equipment.
 This, however, is rarely the best choice (unless it happens to also be the Constraint/Bottleneck).

 In order to create a wide base of support for the TPM project, make sure to include the full spectrum of associated employees (operators, maintenance personnel, and managers) in the selection process, and work hard to create a consensus within the group as to the equipment selection choice.

 Once the pilot area has been selected, create a local visual focus for the project (e.g. a project board) where plans and progress updates can be posted.

 Step Two – Restore Equipment to Prime Operating Condition

 In this step, the equipment will be cleaned up and otherwise prepped for improved operation.
 Two key TPM concepts will be introduced:

 First, a 5S program should be initiated (including both operators and maintenance personnel).

 |Photograph||Take photographs that capture the initial state of the equipment and post them on the project board.|